klange/nyancat/README.md

     make && cd src

 You can run the C application standalone.
-It will prompt you to select a color mode.

     ./nyancat